Hey there! Welcome to Simply Living at Sunray Farms!

 So how did this change to the simple life come about?
 Well, let me tell you a little bit about us.

 I’m Melissa, a thirty-something, former teacher, and recovering perfectionist from NE Oklahoma.
-I was born and raised in the suburbs, graduated from Oklahoma State University in 2006 and went on to become an elementary school teacher for 8 years.
-My life was full of fast food, debt (hello student loans and teacher salary!), and trying to please everyone all the time.
+I was born and raised in the suburbs, graduated from Oklahoma State University in 2006, and went on to become an elementary school teacher for 8 years.
+My life was full of clutter, chaos, and trying to please everyone all the time.

-Fast forward to 2015 and our oldest daughter “Little Miss” was born.
-I had resigned from my teaching job the year before, so I am a full time stay at home mom, which has honestly been my dream since I was a little girl.
+Fast forward to 2015, and our oldest daughter, “Little Miss,” was born.
+I had resigned from my teaching job the year before, so I am a full-time stay at home mom, which has honestly been my dream since I was a little girl.
 She is a smart and sassy, yet sensitive kid and so much fun.
-Her best friend is Riley, the 9 year old shepherd mix I adopted when she was a puppy.
+Her best friend is Riley, the 10-year-old shepherd mix I adopted when she was a puppy.
 Seriously, they are adorable together!

 After a couple of years trying (and failing) to get pregnant and grow our family, we began the adoption process in early 2018.
-God had different plans in mind and we found out in the spring that we were expecting twin girls in the fall, and on Halloween we welcomed our identical twins, Thing 1 and Thing 2, to our family.
+God had different plans, and we found out that we were expecting twin girls in the fall.
+On Halloween 2018, we welcomed identical twins, Monkey and Cub, to our family.
 So as you can imagine, things are getting real up in here!
-Our little family is evolving and we cannot wait to see what adventures the twin life holds for us!
+Our little family is evolving, and we cannot wait to see what adventures the twin life holds for us!

 Our New Adventures

-By late 2016 we were trying to grow our family and knew that our little house was going to be far too cramped to do that, so we started looking to buy a house.
+By late 2016 we were trying to grow our family and knew that our little house was going to be far too cramped to do that, so we started looking to buy a new home.
 We thought we wanted a little bit of land, like maybe 0.5-1 acre.
 That would be plenty, right?
 Apparently not.
-Instead, in the summer of 2017 we started building a house on nearly 20 acres of the land Dillon grew up on and we moved in at the beginning of 2018.
+Instead, in the summer of 2017, we started building a house on nearly 20 acres of the land Dillon grew up on, and we moved in at the beginning of 2018.

-As we realized how much the country life suits us, especially Little Miss, we decided that we wanted to simplify the rest of our life too.
-We are slowing down, living with intention and making memories.
-Debt, poor health and cramming too much into our daily lives will only weigh us down and keep us from living that simple life that we crave, so we’re making big changes a little bit at a time and we hope that you’ll come along for the ride!
-You can find us on Pinterest, Instagram, and Facebook.
+As we realized how much the country life suits us, especially our girls, we decided that we wanted to simplify the rest of our life too.
+We are slowing down, living with intention, and making memories.
+Trying to keep up with the Joneses and cramming too much into our daily lives will only weigh us down and keep us from living that simple life that we crave.

-You can also sign up to receive our newsletter to get simple living tips right in your inbox!
+You can also sign up to receive my newsletter to get simple living tips right in your inbox!

-Hope we see you around on the blog!
+I hope to see you around on the blog!
+Happy simplifying!